Referencia para agentes

 Final Output Specification:

-You must return an object containing exactly four keys: "email_subject_line", "email_preheader", "push_title", and "push_body".
-These keys will be inserted into the appropriate locations in subsequent messages in the journey.
+You must return an object containing exactly five keys: "email_subject_line", "email_preheader", "push_title", "push_body", and "explanation".
+The first four keys will be inserted into the appropriate locations in subsequent messages in the journey.
 Ensure the Email and Push convey the same core offer/value, but do not simply copy-paste the text.
 The Push should be shorter and more direct.
 Make sure you follow the channel constraints below:

 - Email Subject: Max 60 characters.
 Intriguing and benefit-led.